graphql/graphql-spec/spec/Section 6 -- Execution.md

 need to be known, as well as whether it must be executed serially, or may be executed in parallel.

-For the purposes of execution, the term "field" may be used to reference a "member" of a tagged type; this simplifies the wording of the algorithm.

 First, the selection set is turned into a grouped field set; then, each represented field in the grouped field set produces an entry into a response map.